 So my goal for breakfast is to have nourishing foods that I can prep one day or even several days before.
 Of all the breakfasts I make these gluten-free mudballs are one my kids’ favorites.
 I love them because I can literally make a batch in less than ten minutes.
 Then in the morning, the kids can grab them.
 It really doesn’t get any easier.

 Unless my kids make them!
-My oldest two are confident at the stove thanks to Kids Cook Real Food.
+My oldest two are confident at the stove thanks to Katie’s online kids cooking class.
 So they can easily measure and pour a few ingredients and mix them in a saucepan.
 The hard part is keeping them from sampling half of it!

 - 3 Tbsp. chia seeds